ccassar/raft/README.md

  of the other nodes in the cluster).
 A goroutine fed through a buffered channel receives messages which need to be communicated to the remote node.
 The goroutine handles the call and blocks waiting for response, and on receipt, delivers the response back to the raft engine thread.
+ - grpc servers handling RPCs initiated by remote nodes in the cluster
  - the central goroutine handles the raft state machine.
 Messages received from other goroutines and timer events are the main inputs to the state machine.
+ - while in leader state, an independent go routine handles acknowledging log command requests from local or remote applications when the log command is committed.
- - An application facing goroutine is responsible for feeding the channel of 'applied' log entries to the application.
+ - an application facing goroutine is responsible for feeding the channel of 'applied' log entries to the application.

-Synchronisation is lock free and largely message passing based.
+Synchronisation is mostly lock free and largely message passing based.
 Other synchronisation primitives used include atomic updates to track when channels between raft engine and gRPC client goroutines should be flushed.
+The acker shares the list of pending acknowledgement with the raftEngine.